Gluraki/ZECxtend/README.md

 - score service event based
 - Api gateway
 - basic tests for all the services
-- create a proper keycloak realm import file

 ## Notes and future
 - needs 80% Test converage
 - Frontend is just a html page atm
 - refrsh tocken blacklisting could be cool
 - limiter for login to "limit" :) spamming
-- check if using crud in other crud limits the microservices in the future --> yes it does